 (2) Notwithstanding that no notice is required under subsection (1), where it is practicable so to do notice of an entry effected under subsection (1) shall be given to all persons who are, or are the owners or occupiers of land which is, likely to be affected.

-(3) Any question as to what is a necessary entry may be determined by the officer of the Commission or the Corporation or other person authorized by this section to effect or direct the entry, and any question as to what powers are reasonably required to deal with a situation to which subsection (1) refers may be determined by the person responsible for the exercise of the power, and in any proceedings arising therefrom such a determination shall be presumed, in the absence of evidence to the contrary, to have been made in good faith.
+(3) Any question as to what is a necessary entry may be determined by the officer of the Commission or the Corporation or other person authorised by this section to effect or direct the entry, and any question as to what powers are reasonably required to deal with a situation to which subsection (1) refers may be determined by the person responsible for the exercise of the power, and in any proceedings arising therefrom such a determination shall be presumed, in the absence of evidence to the contrary, to have been made in good faith.

 (4) The Commission or the Corporation or a person exercising powers pursuant to this section shall, as soon as may be, remove anything left on the land, premises or thing entered and shall make good any damage, or effect restoration, rehabilitation or restitution and section 62 has effect as though a reference in that section to the Commission or the Corporation included a reference to a person exercising powers pursuant to this section.

 [Section 73 inserted by No. 25 of 1985 s.
-17; amended by No. 73 of 1995 ss.32 and 42.]
+17; amended by No. 73 of 1995 s.
+32 and 42.]

 Part VII — Acquisition of land or interests in land